Inside Monkey Zetterland: Critical reception

 On review aggregate website Rotten Tomatoes, Inside Monkey Zetterland has an approval rating of 71% based on 7 reviews.

 Emanuel Levy of Variety said the film "is funny, sharp-tongued and devious, but never wicked or nasty.
 Its resonant comedy is so attuned to the Zeitgeist that any urban dweller will find something relevant in it."
 Marjorie Baumgarten of The Austin Chronicle gave it three stars, writing, "These actors all create riveting snapshots of oddballs in action," but also noting the film has a "rambling storyline".

 Negative reviews criticized the story and characterization.
 Desson Howe of The Washington Post wrote, "After the characters have taken up most of the movie airing their idiosyncrasies, they undergo melodramatic fates that reveal little more than Antin's recession of an imagination."
 TV Guide gave a mixed review, praising the film for "inescapably [capturing] the LA attitude", but noting "it has no real center, a point underlined by frequent scenes in which characters drift not only out of the frame, but into different rooms."
 The review commented that Levy "never gives a clue how he relates to his characters or story, which isn't much help to the viewer", but observed Coppola is given a chance to redeem herself after her much maligned performance in The Godfather Part III.
+Stephen Holden of The New York Times praised the ensemble cast and said the film "flaunts a number of audacious cinematic tricks", but disliked the film's "mood of manic chaos".